 Shoulder Injuries in Downtown Brooklyn & Lower Manhattan

 The shoulders are joints and a meeting place of the upper-arm bones, or the humerus, the shoulder blades, or the scapula and of the collarbone, or the clavicle.
 The upper arm bones fit into the rounded socket of the shoulder blades on both sides of the body.
 A group of four muscles and tendons, other known as the rotator cuff, have the function of holding the shoulder in place, protecting the bones, and allowing us to raise and move our arms.

 If the shoulder begins to hurt, it can be due to many causes.
 You might have suffered a shoulder injury during a fall or an accident, or you might have overdone it with movements, such as painting or certain sports.
-There are however also cases, where shoulder pain is caused by a condition, such as arthritis.
+There are, however also cases, where a condition such as arthritis causes shoulder pain.
 In other cases, you might be feeling pain in your shoulder, but the issue might lay in a different part of the body, a condition known as referred pain.

 In cases where your shoulder rotates too far or is pulled too far, it can lead to the top of the arm popping out of its socket.
 This shoulder injury, other known as a shoulder dislocation, can result in swelling, numbness, bruising, pain, and weakness in the shoulder.

 If you’re trying to decide whether you have suffered a shoulder injury, you must ask yourself some questions.
 Do you still have the same shoulder strength to do the things that you normally would?
 Are you able to move your arm normally, or does it hurt and feel stiff?
 Do you feel as if your shoulder is going to pop out of the socket?